Bringing back clean water, to communities who have been without it for years.

 We haven't even got to the best bit...
 The best bit, is borehole rehabilitations offer incredible value for money.
 As the borehole has already been drilled and sited (the most expensive part- a new borehole typically costs over £7,000), often the only materials required are the stainless steel pipes and parts and the concrete apron.
-This means, water can be brought back to a village for as little as £1,750 (up to approximately £2,400).
+This means, water can be brought back to a village for as little as £1,750 and up to approximately £2,400.

-We are totally committed to rehabilitating every non-functional borehole we come across (apparently there are more than 6,000 in Uganda) and we need your help.
+We are totally committed to rehabilitating every non-functional borehole we come across (a recent government study estimates there are more than 6,000 in Uganda, though we think this number is much higher.) and we need your help.

 How can you help?